 Not sure if we can use your donation?
 Call 414.344.2211 and ask!

-We also welcome donations of food from restaurants/commercial kitchens, as well as nonperishables and sealed items such as loaves of bread, sealed PB&J and canned goods, and perishable food items such as gallons of milk, prepackaged meats, cheeses and fruit. **Note: at this time we are unable to accept donations of food that has been prepared in homes (sandwiches, baked goods, etc.).**
+We also welcome donations of food from restaurants/commercial kitchens, as well as nonperishables and sealed items such as loaves of bread, sealed PB&J and canned goods, and perishable food items such as gallons of milk, prepackaged meats, cheeses and fruit.
+When making a food donation, please separate perishables from non-perishables. **Note: at this time we are unable to accept donations of food that has been prepared in homes (sandwiches, baked goods, etc.).**

 As a mission serving hundreds of vulnerable neighbors every day, we have always practiced high standards of safety and sanitary procedures.
 At this time, however, we are enforcing strict and rigorous social distancing and cleaning procedures to protect all who come here to find or provide help, as well as play a role in reducing the spread of coronavirus in our community.
 As a result, our cleaning and safety supplies may be stretched thin.

 If you’d like to make a donation to help MRM and our guests in light of COVID-19, please consider sharing surplus cleaning and safety supplies with us—including soap, disposable gloves, disinfectants, face masks, bleach and hand sanitizer.
 We also welcome donations for our emergency food baskets and hygiene kits to be distributed to families in need in our area.